grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/04 Running large tests.md

 run the test on your development machine with 100VUs and multiply the consumed memory by the target number of VUs.

 Simple tests will use ~1-5MB per VU.
 (1000VUs = 1-5GB).
-Tests that are using file uploads can consume tens of megabytes per VU.
+Tests that are using file uploads, or load large JS modules, can consume tens of megabytes per VU.
+Keep in mind that each VU has a copy of all JS modules your test uses.
+If you need to share memory between VUs, consider using [SharedArray](/javascript-api/k6-data/sharedarray/), or an external data store, such as [Redis](/javascript-api/k6-experimental/redis/).

 ## General advice